Muhammad-Bilal-MB/ai-hub/CONTRIBUTING.md

-- Add a valuable resource related to cloud skills.
+- Add a valuable script or algorithm related to artificial intelligence.
 - Add your details to the `Contributors.md` file in `Contributors` folder (Follow the template and don't remove any brackets from the template).
 Choose both, make a pull request for your work and wait for it to be merged!!